 “Let’s start by taking out the cork, genius,” the thing said.

-While the disembodied voice’s sarcasm and penchant for insulting me made me want to bury it in a deep chasm somewhere just to be a jerk, I wanted to know what it was and how it knew my uncle.
-I also wanted to make sure I wasn’t suffering from hallucinations.
+While the genii’s sarcasm and penchant for insulting me made me want to bury it in some deep chasm somewhere just to be a jerk, I wanted to know what it was and how it knew my uncle.
+The logical part of my brain wanted to make sure I wasn’t suffering from hallucinations.

-I pulled out the cork, then rubbed the bottle again, just in case.
-The damn thing jumped in my hand and began vibrating.
-So I set it back on the shelf, stepped back and watched as the bottle danced across the flat surface, stopping dangerously at the edge.
+I pulled out the cork, then rubbed the bottle again.
+The damn thing jumped in my hands and began vibrating.
+So I set it back on the shelf, stepped back a few paces and watched as the bottle danced across the shelf, stopping dangerously at the edge.
 Reaching out, I kept it from going over.

 My eyes went from the bottle, which had finally stopped moving and smoking, to the man standing in front of me.
 Was this some kind of joke?
 Maybe I was going crazy.
 “So…” I started, not sure what to say to a genii.
 “You’re a genii in a bottle?”

 The thing looked irritated and his voice teetered on the edge of annoyance.
-“I’m a djinn, and that is my vessel.”
+“I’m a djinn, and that…” he nodded at the bottle, “…is my vessel.”

 “The syrup bottle?
 And what’s that smell?”

 The djinn looked around and sniffed at the air like an animal might.
-Then his dark eyes bore into my own and he deadpanned, “Syrup.”
+Then he deadpanned, “Syrup.”